grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 And look at that.
 Just over 3 seconds to run the full 20k simulation!

 All that hard work deserves a nice plot, don't you think?
-Here we have replicated the key result in BS13, Table 3.
-Moral of the story: If you have an interaction effect in a panel setting (e.g. DiD), it's always worth demeaning your terms and double check-checking that your results don't change.

 {% highlight r %}